Travelling abroad with your pet

 Please give us plenty of notice to ensure that we can fit you in, as if we do not have available appointments, you will not be able to travel without it.
 Please note that whoever is travelling with your pet must attend the appointment in person.
 The AHC is ready to collect the following working day.
 Contact us if you have any questions.

 Different countries around the world have their own specific regulations regarding the import of pets, and many require a set of comprehensive tests and export health certificates (EHCs).
-Every country has different rules and it is the owners’ responsibility to meet these import requirements.
+Every country has different rules and it is the owners’ responsibility to meet these import requirements, and we strongly advise using a travel company for all non-EU travel.
 You can request export health certificates through the government website: https://www.gov.uk/export-health-certificates